Donaldson-Thomas Invariants of 2-Dimensional sheaves inside threefolds and modular forms: Threefolds fibered over curves

 \end{proof}

 Now we choose $k'$ generic fibers $S_1,\dots, S_{k'}$ of $X\to \CC$.
-By our assumption $S_i$ is a $K3$ surface.
-Let $\M(X/S_1,\dots, S_{k'};P)$ be the relative moduli space of stable sheaves $\F$ on $X$ with $c_1(\F)=F$ and Hilbert polynomial $P$ (with respect to $L$) as in Definition \ref{def:rel mod}.
-By our conditions, one can see similar to the proof of Lemma \ref{ob theory on Y} that $\M(X/S_1,\dots, S_{k'}; P)$ admits a perfect deformation-obstruction theory and virtual class of dimension zero.
+By our assumption $S_i$ is a nonsingular $K3$ surface.
+Let $\M(X/S_1,\dots, S_{k'},\ch)$ be the relative moduli space of stable sheaves with the Chern character $\ch$ (given in \eqref{ch}).
+By our conditions, one can see similar to the proof of Lemma \ref{ob theory on Y} that $\M(X/S_1,\dots, S_{k'}, \ch)$ admits a perfect obstruction theory and a virtual class of dimension zero.